 ALICIA GARZA: We are a supermajority.
 And we are unstoppable.
 Let’s make sure the entire country knows it.

 CECILE RICHARDS: Well, one of the founders.
-I think there’s so many women now that are coming out of the woodwork to do this work.
+I think there is like so many women now that are coming out of the woodwork to do this work.

-colleagues, Alicia and Ai-jen, have been doing the same work with different groups of women.
+CECILE RICHARDS: Yeah.
+So, well, you know, I spent 12 years at Planned Parenthood organizing women around a certain set of issues, particularly reproductive health and healthcare access.
+My colleagues Alicia and Ai-jen have been doing the same work with different groups of women.
 And we realized that actually there are even millions more women that we haven’t organized and that, particularly since this election, have been raising their hand and saying, “I want to do more.
 I’ve never been civically engaged.
 I’ve never been politically involved.”

-And so we’ve spent the last few months actually traveling across the country listening to women about what they need and want.
+And so, we’ve spent the last few months actually traveling across the country listening to women about what they need and want.
 And what they want is they want to be activists.
-And as you saw in the video, I think there is a sense that women are—we’re the majority of voters.
-Fifty-Four percent of voters last election were women.
-We are the volunteers.
-We are increasingly the donors, increasingly the candidates, and it is time for political equity.
-So that’s the idea behind Supermajority.
-We want to build a multiracial, intergenerational movement to increase women’s power, political power and civil engagement.
+And I think there is a—as you saw in the video, I think there is a sense that women are—we’re the majority of voters.
+Fifty-four percent of women—or, voters last election were women.
+We’re the volunteers.
+We’re increasingly the donors, increasingly the candidates.
+And it’s time for political equity.
+So, that’s the idea behind Supermajority.
+We want to build a multiracial, intergenerational movement to increase women’s power, political power, and civic engagement.

 AMY GOODMAN: You’ve talked about a New Deal for Women.

 CECILE RICHARDS: Well, that’s what I think.
-And I think Alicia and Ai-jen would say the same, which is, women again do most of the work around political campaigns and candidates, and yet the issues that women talk to us about on the road—the lack of affordable child care in the United States, the fact that maternal mortality rates are at epidemic levels, the fact that equal pay gets a lot of lip service but we never actually make progress—these are issues that we believe need to be front and center of any political campaign.
+And I think Alicia and Ai-jen would say the same, which is, you know, women, again, do most of the work around political campaigns and candidates, and yet the issues that women talk to us about on the road—the lack of affordable child care in the United States, the fact that maternal mortality rates are at epidemic levels, the fact that equal pay gets a lot of lip service but we never actually make progress—these are issues that we believe need to be front and center of any political campaign.
 And although I’m so grateful that there are so many women running for president raising these issues, they need to be raised by anybody who wants to be president of the United States.

 AMY GOODMAN: How did you come up with the title Supermajority?

 CECILE RICHARDS: I guess it’s just that women, I think, aren’t just the majority; I think women have superpowers, and they’ve been expressing that and showing that.
-And I think actually I think it has kind of caught on.
-In fact, just—we launched I guess a week ago, and we’ve now had more than 80,000 folks sign up, and that’s before we really even begin to get on the road.
+And I think—actually, I think it’s kind of caught on.
+And, in fact, just—we launched, I guess, a week ago, and we’ve now had more than 80,000 folks sign up, and that’s before we really even begin to get on the road.
 So I feel like there’s a real need and interest in the country, particularly among women who want to become better activists, more effective activists.
-They want to know what other women are doing and how they can support them as well.
+They want to know what other women are doing and how they can support them, as well.

-AMY GOODMAN: I want to turn to Alicia Garza.
-Alicia is away, so we were not able to bring her on with you today.
+AMY GOODMAN: I want to turn to a Alicia Garza sot.
+Alicia is away, so we weren’t able to bring her on with you today.
 Alicia Garza, co-founder of Black Lives Matter.
 In 2017, she spoke on Democracy Now! about how women of color must be included in political organizing, especially against sexual assault and harassment.

 ALICIA GARZA: The reality is, women of color, immigrant women, black women who are low-wage workers are extremely vulnerable to this kind of abuse and violence.
-And frankly, because of the lack of protections that exist, or to be honest, the marginalization that these communities already experience in our society, in our economy and in our democracy, there really is not only not conversation about the prevalence in which this is happening to women of color and immigrant women in the service industry, but there is also not a lot of conversation about what do the solutions look like outside of criminalizing the perpetrators or the survivors themselves.
+And frankly, because of the lack of protections that exist or, to be honest, the marginalization that these communities already experience in our society, in our economy and in our democracy, there really is not only not conversation about the prevalence in which this is happening to women of color and immigrant women in the service industry, but there’s also not a lot of conversation about what do the solutions look like, outside of criminalizing the perpetrators or the survivors themselves.
 And so it was very important—

-CECILE RICHARDS: I don’t think that is the number, but definitely a plurality of white women voted for President Trump.
-Look, I think that this is work that women want to do, not only to learn how to be better activists, to work across issues, but also to work across race lines.
-Because I think there is a real recognition among a lot of white women that we cannot continue to rely on women of color to sort of save this country or save us from ourselves, and it is important that we do this work as well and intentionally and in a multiracial way.
+CECILE RICHARDS: I don’t—that actually—I don’t think that is the number, but definitely a plurality of white women voted for President Trump.
+And, look, I think that this is work that women want to do, not only to learn how to be better activists, to work across issues, but also to work across race lines, because I think there is a real recognition among a lot of white women that we cannot continue to rely on women of color to sort of save this country or save us from ourselves, and that it is important that we do this work, as well, and intentionally and in a multiracial way.

-I’ve been an organizer my whole life, Amy, and so this is to me a very important and exciting moment where I’m seeing women across the country—in Midwestern states, in Southwestern states—come into rooms with women they’ve never met before and say, “This is the most exciting thing I’ve ever been able to do, is actually meet with women who also care passionately about the same issues I do, and we need to do this work together.”
-I’m so glad you had the clip from Alicia.
-I think she is one of the most phenomenal leaders in this country.
-And Ai-jen as well.
-But there are thousands and thousands more, and that is really what we’re seeking to do, is to make sure that these women’s voices are being lifted up, that they are feeling empowered and supported and that they can be active in getting other women involved.
+And one of the things I’ve been—you know, I’ve been an organizer my whole life, Amy.
+And so, this is, to me, a very important and exciting moment, where I’m seeing women across the country—in Midwestern states, in Southwestern states—come into rooms with women they’ve never met before, and say, “This is the most exciting thing I’ve ever been able to do, is actually meet with women who also care passionately about the same issues I do, and we need to do this work together.”
+And I can’t—I’m so glad you had the clip from Alicia.
+I think she’s one of the most phenomenal leaders in this country.
+And Ai-jen, as well.
+But there are thousands and thousands more, and that’s really what we’re seeking to do, is to make sure that these women’s voices are being lifted up, that they’re feeling empowered, supported and that they can be active in getting other women involved.